jhuckaby/npm-markdown-bugs/README.md

 Note: I am specifically referring to the table content, not the headers.

-## Spaces are not preserved in text blocks
+## ASCII art is misaligned in text blocks

 The following is a simple ASCII box with text inside: